NeuPhysics/neuphysics.github.io/_posts/articles/2017-01-20-stimulated-neutrino-flavor-conversions-and-rabi-oscillations.md

 Then why do they oscillate?
 We'll demonstrate it using two flavors.
 Three flavor neutrino oscillations are basically the same.
 It's just more involved in math.

-In quantum mechanics, we know that a particle on one of its eigen states will remain on that state.
+In quantum mechanics, we know that in a two level system a particle on one of its eigen states will remain on that state.
 For relativistic particles, eigen energy states are determined by masses.
 Suppose we have a neutrino on one of its eigen energy state or mass state, it will remain on that state.
 Since flavor states are different from eigen energy states, neutrinos start as electron flavor will change on its path.

 In fact flavor states of neutrinos are related to eigen states of neutrinos in this way. $\theta_v$ is the called vacuum mixing angle.
 If $\theta_v$ equals to 0, we have no mixing.